 Here you will find comprehensive advice on how to make the transition to living on Samui a little easier.
-Samui visits many people on a holiday, only to fall in love with the island, and on the plane, go home, they begin to daydream for ways to make travel to the island a reality.
-Of course, the holidaying in place and moving to live there is completely different, and there are practical issues to consider.
-If you are considering a big move, here we offer a small advice to make the transition to living in paradise a little easier.
+Many people visit Samui on holiday and fall in love with the island.
+Then, on the plane back home, they begin to daydream for ways to make living on the island a reality.
+Of course, there is a huge gap between spending holidays and living in a place, and there are practical issues to consider.
+If you are considering a big move, here we offer small advice to make the transition to living in paradise a little smoother.

 Moving to a new country, as exciting as it is, can also be troubling.
 If you move from one country to another within Europe for example, the transition will not be as difficult as the cultures are similar.
-But moving to the East from Western culture takes regulation very much.
-Things do not work the same way, and the way you react to the situation in the West cannot be evaluated here.
-It is desirable to get a good book on Thai culture before moving, familiarize yourself with local customs and culture.
-In the end, no one will want to unintentionally insult their new neighbors.
+But moving to the East from Western cultures takes regulation very much.
+Things do not work the same way, and the way you react to situations in the West cannot be evaluated here.
+It is desirable to get a good book on Thai culture before moving, to familiarize yourself with local customs and culture.
+In the end, no one will want to unintentionally disrespect their new neighbors.

 Working, starting a business & work permit

-If you arrived with a pre-arranged job offer, your company will help in obtaining your B1 visa as a work permit.
+If you arrived with a pre-arranged job offer, your company will help you to obtain your B1 visa as a work permit.
 Most jobs for foreigners tend to be in the tourism industry, and many people base their own businesses.
-Your lawyer will be able to notify you of the introduction of your own company, including costs and legality.
+Your lawyer will be able to notify you on the introduction of your own company, including costs and legality.
 Generally speaking, to find a new company that can have one work permit, it will cost you around 50-60,000 baht to establish, and then 20,000 for an initial work permit.
 Commissions are raised for companies that require more than one foreigner work permit.

 If you have a small capital, it may be best to come more than at least six months, experience the island and do a full study before throwing your hard-earned savings into the business.
-Many people were burned this way, thinking they “know only that island needs”, based with several holiday visits.
+Many people were burned this way, thinking they “know all what the island needs”, based on several holiday visits.
 Talk to other locals and rinse, find out if it was done before.
 Find out about any hidden installation costs and do proper market research.

 Health Care: Health insurance, dentists, opticians, pharmacies